 - Hide your treasure.
 Remember, this is leprechaun work, so have fun.
 Did the tricksters hide the treasure outside, in a tree?
 Did they creep inside, perhaps under a pillow or bed?
 Did they leave sparkles in their wake, or turn the toilet water green?
 You decide.

 - Make “leprechaun gold” clues.
 Let's say that the treasure is “Under the living room couch.”
-To write this message, mark a 2” circle for each letter in the phrase and add one extra circle for each space between words-- 27 circles in all, in this case.& Cut them out, and lay them in a long row on a flat surface.
-Now use your sharpie to write one letter on each circle, leaving a plain blank circle between each new word.
-Leave your circles in this order, but turn each one over so that it's front is blank.
-Stick a medallion sticker on each circle, and then number each one from left to right.
+To write this message, mark a 2” circle for each letter in the phrase and add one extra circle for each space between words-- 27 circles in all, in this case.
+Cut them out, and lay them in a long row on a flat surface.
+Now use your permanent marker to write one letter on each circle, leaving a plain blank circle between each new word.
+Leave your circles in this order, but turn each one over so that its front is blank.
+Apply a medallion sticker to each circle, and then number each one from left to right.
 In this case, you'll go from 1-27.

 - Hide the clues.
 Leprechauns are known for leaving clever clues in a rather fun, careless way.
 So spread the clues all over, making sure that they're not so carefully hidden that nobody will find them!